 River Wey and Godalming Navigations and Dapdune Wharf – Surrey

-The River Wey and Godalming navigations is nearly 20 miles of part-river and part-canal which runs all the way from Godalming to the Thames river at Weybridge.
+The River Wey and Godalming navigations are nearly 20 miles of part-river and part-canal which runs from Godalming to the Thames river at Weybridge.
 A towpath along the full length makes it accessible to walkers.

 There are six lengths with locks along the way, including the Thames lock where the River Wey joins the Thames.
 Dapdune Wharf, Guildford is the hub of the Wey navigations and where the barges that used the waterway were built.

 How to get to the River Wey and Godalming Navigations and Dapdune Wharf by train

 There are six railway stations on the route which are all less than a mile away with regular trains from London and the surrounding area.
 Each of them shows how many minutes walk it takes to get to the waterway.

 - Guildford 3 mins walk